-Caterpillars and Chrysanthemum
+Caterpillars and chrysanthemum

 Ms Donica Tang finds opportunities to teach her students about values in unexpected ways.

-Tang Li Hui Donica, Cantonment Primary School, Outstanding Youth in Education Award 2019 Finalist
+Ms Tang Li Hui Donica, Cantonment Primary School, Outstanding Youth in Education Award 2019 Finalist

 The caterpillar hunt